 Hatha Yoga Classes

-These weekly classes are open to all levels of experience and are also a good follow- on technique class for those who have already completed a Foundation course.
-Typically, each class with start with simple somatic movements and a guided breath awareness practice. followed by a guided practice, typically with sun-salutions, standing postures and then seated postures up to the level that is appropriate for the class, with time to look at the teaching points and techniques for new postures (asanas) each week.
+These weekly classes are open to all levels of experience and are also a good follow-on technique class for those who have already completed a Foundation course.
+Typically, each class with start with simple somatic movements and a guided breath awareness practice. followed by a guided practice, typically with some sun-salutions, standing postures and then seated postures up to the level that is appropriate for the class, with time to look at the teaching points and techniques for new postures (asanas) each week.
 The class will finish with a short relaxation.
-Appropriate modifications will be given for individual practitioners so that everyone can practice at a level that is safe and appropriate for them.
+Variations will be always be taught for each posture or movement practice so that everyone can practice at a level that is safe and appropriate for them.
 These classes are also designed to work well in conjunction with attending the assisted self practice classes, which are ultimately the best way to cultivate a personal daily practice.

 Pregnancy Yoga is a wonderfully nurturing, safe and gentle practice that helps connect the mind, body and spirit and most importantly connects a woman with her baby, helping to prepare her physically and mentally for her journey through pregnancy and the birth of her baby.